Wants to Meet Up

 Beautiful clothing gets thrown away with time but memories last forever.
 A big house can be nice to look at but it does little to bring happiness.
 I'd rather laugh with crooked teeth than scowl with beautiful lips.
 Life should be enjoyed, friends should be abundant and memories should be made daily.

 I made this account while Couchsurfing the West Coast of North America.
-Right now, as I live at home still, I am always available to show you around Montreal, give you advice, or help you with anything else.
-As soon as I get my own place, hosting will be the first thing I do! ;)
+When I am there, I am always available to show you around Montreal, give you advice, or help you with anything else.
+Depending on my situation, write to me, and I can host you or find you a place!

 Wow, where to begin?
 Everything new and exciting appeals to me.
 There are so many things to experience that I am always willing to try anything once, even if it is just to confirm that I don't actually like it.I looooo-ve sports.
 Football (soccer) is my favorite of all time and I have played since I was five.
 I played varsity rugby as second row.
 I love volleyball, swimming, dancing etc. I just like to move and stay active!
 I love hiking and camping.
 I am the opposite of high maintenance.
 I enjoy theatre!
 I love acting, because you learn to see the world from somebody else's perspective.
 I love good conversations.
 If you have interesting stories to tell, I will be your best friend.
 If you have a unique personality, I will love you forever.
 I enjoy getting to know people and hearing about what they have to say.Here's an original one!
 I love traveling!
 One day, I will see the world!
 As a traveler, as a CouchSurfer!